rhiever/ipython-notebook-workshop/README.md

 pandas DataFrames have all kinds of methods built in, including a bunch of <a href="http://pandas.pydata.org/pandas-docs/stable/api.html#api-dataframe-stats">statistical functions</a> and <a href="http://pandas.pydata.org/pandas-docs/stable/api.html#id11">plotting functions</a>.

+## Statistical analysis

+If you need to do something fancier than what pandas offers (and most of us do!), there's most likely a Python library for that.

+* <a href="http://www.scipy.org/">scipy</a>: a TON of statistics functions.
+Check my <a href="http://www.randalolson.com/2012/08/06/statistical-analysis-made-easy-in-python/"blog post</a> for some common useful functions (SEM, bootstrapped 95% confidence intervals, MWW RankSum test, ANOVA, etc.).

+* <a href="http://statsmodels.sourceforge.net/"statsmodels</a>: linear regression models, generalized linear regression models, etc. Check here if you need to model your data.

+* <a href="http://scikit-learn.org/stable/">scikit-learn</a>: anything machine learning, including data clustering and principle component analysis.